postsharp/Metalama.Samples/examples/exception-handling/retry/retry-1/README.md

 [!metalama-project-buttons .]

-In this first example, we demonstrate a simple aspect that catches all exceptions and retries the method execution until the number of attempts reaches a maximum.
+In this example, we demonstrate a simple aspect that catches all exceptions and retries the method execution until the number of attempts reaches a maximum.

 Let's see what this aspect does with the following code: